cobwebos/docs/articles/virtual-machines/linux/disks-upload-vhd-to-managed-disk-cli.md

 ---
-title: 使用 Azure CLI 将 vhd 上传到 Azure
+title: Upload a vhd to Azure using Azure CLI
-description: 了解如何使用 Azure CLI 将 vhd 上传到 Azure 托管磁盘并跨区域复制托管磁盘。
+description: Learn how to upload a vhd to an Azure managed disk and copy a managed disk across regions, using the Azure CLI, via direct upload.
 services: virtual-machines-linux,storage
 author: roygara
 ms.author: rogarana